 - 12 tablespoons (1 1/2 sticks) butter, slightly softened

 - 1 cup finely chopped pecans (walnuts are a good substitute)

-- By hand firmly form dough into 1-inch balls.
-Dough will be crumbly so it will need to be pressed together well to hold shape.
-Place dough balls on ungreased baking sheets about 2-inches apart.
-Using a flat bottom glass, gently flatten balls to about ½-inch thick, or roll into crescent shapes.
+By hand, firmly form dough into 1-inch balls.
+Dough will be crumbly so take time to press it together well to hold shape.
+Place dough balls on parchment lined baking sheets about 2-inches apart.
+Using a flat bottom glass, gently flatten balls to about 1/2-inch thick, or roll into crescent shapes.